HL7/cancer-reporting/input/pagecontent/specification.md

 #### DiagnosticReport-Reference Extension Usage

-The `diagnosticReport-reference` extension in the US Pathology Composition Laboratory Report enables bidirectional navigation between the document structure (optimized for CAP eCC organization) and the clinical report structure (optimized for clinical searches).
+The `diagnosticReport-reference` extension in the US Pathology Composition Laboratory Report enables bidirectional navigation between the document structure (optimized for CAP eCP organization) and the clinical report structure (optimized for clinical searches).

-This approach follows the design pattern established by the [HL7 Europe Laboratory Report](https://build.fhir.org/ig/hl7-eu/laboratory/design-choice.html) and addresses the clinical workflow expectation that pathology reports are primarily accessed through DiagnosticReport queries while maintaining the document structure required for CAP eCC compliance.
+This approach follows the design pattern established by the [HL7 Europe Laboratory Report](https://build.fhir.org/ig/hl7-eu/laboratory/design-choice.html) and addresses the clinical workflow expectation that pathology reports are primarily accessed through DiagnosticReport queries while maintaining the document structure required for CAP eCP compliance.

 ### Claiming Conformance to This Specification
 This specification conforms to US Core Profiles.
 To claim conformance to this specification, servers SHALL: